grugnoymeme/flipperzero-CLI-wifi-cracker/README.md

 # (flipperzero)-wifi-password-grabber

-To extract passwords you need from un-analyzed .pcap files, you need to follow these steps:
+To extract passwords from .pcap files extracted with your flipper zero (or others) without using wireshark and others analyzers.
+You'll need to follow these steps:

 ### Dependecies
 hcxpcaptool